Vanessa Bell

 • Product Form: Paperback

-Vanessa Bell was a central figure within the Bloomsbury Group and lent to it a stability and coherence it might otherwise have lacked.
-A talented artist, she held sway with her acuity, integrity and a sense of humour.
-This biography draws upon documents to reveal Vanessa Bell's achievements, in both her art and her increasingly unorthodox life.
+Vanessa Bell was a central figure within the Bloomsbury group and lent to it a stability and coherence it might otherwise have lacked.
+A talented artist, and famously portrayed by Miranda Richardson in the 2002 film The Hours, she held sway with her acuity, integrity and sense of humour.
+Yet she remained inscrutable, glimpses of her life only appearing through her more famous sister, Virginia Woolf.

 FRANCES SPALDING is an art historian, critic and biographer.
 She read art history at the University of Nottingham and began writing pieces for the TLS, The Burlington Magazine and art journals while still a post-graduate.
 She went on to write lives of the artists Vanessa Bell, John Minton, Duncan Grant, Gwen Raverat and John and Myfanwy Piper, as well as a biography of the poet Stevie Smith.
 Between 2000 and 2015, she taught at Newcastle University, becoming Professor of Art History.
 She is also a Fellow of the Royal Society of Literature, an Honorary Fellow of the Royal College of Art and in 2005 was made a CBE for Services to Literature.